How to Keep Customer Data Secure? 5 Tips and Tricks!

 From a customer standpoint, it may not always be obvious the data is required for functionality, especially if the information doesn’t seem relevant to the service, which is why improved communication and transparency are needed to build trust.

-For example, PackageX aims to improve its own user communication and transparency by collecting names, nicknames, emails, addresses, and package labels in a secure manner to build a full user profile of a recipient, which in turn helps make the app become more intelligent.
+Let’s take PackageX as an example.
+Its own user communication and transparency by collecting names, nicknames, emails, addresses, and package labels in a secure manner to build a full user profile of a recipient, which in turn helps make the app become more intelligent.
 Since the PackageX Mailroom app is based on machine learning, it improves and makes predictions based on the data it collects, ultimately making it even more user-friendly for the mailroom staff and the receiver.
 Compliance with the data privacy standards is nevertheless a top priority for the company and our customers.

 A key feature of most new privacy legislation is the ability for customers to opt-in and set their preference levels rather than having blanket privacy settings, which automatically give apps access to data and other functions in the device.